Why is the gap between thepoint and the shank important?

 The best-shaped hooks that tend to get a better hook set and that tend to hold onto the fish better are the short shank wide gap hooks like the Gamakatsu Octopus hook, Raven Specimen hook, or the Raven Specialist hook.

-This is an article about when do nevada fishing licenses expire.
+This is an article about when do ohio fishing license go on sale.
 Let’s watch it together.
 If you have any questions, please remember to reply.